***COMING JULY 2026***

 Over the years, I have raised quail, rabbits, ducks, chickens, and pigs here on the farm.
 I currently have chickens and cats and have leaned into supporting other locals for my meat sources, freeing up time for backcountry adventures, skill-development, creative ventures, and my own journey of motherhood.

-What is the group size at the preschool?
+What is the group size at MMFS?

 *Tuition includes high-quality, nutritious snacks and lunches, as well as the cost of materials used for educational activities and art projects.